-How to Deal with Pay-When-Paid Provisions
+How to Deal with Pay-When-Paid Provisions in Florida

 Shifting the risk of an owner’s possible non-payment from one party to another is neither simple nor guaranteed.
 Unsuspecting parties can quickly find themselves locked into an agreement containing a payment provision susceptible to conflicting interpretations.
 What the parties intended, and thought they understood, may in fact not be what they obtain.